janiskikans/transfer-app/README.md

 9. You are ready to go!
 Check the API docs [here](http://localhost/api/doc) and go fire some requests!
 You can do that from the API documentation page itself or utilizing the `.http` requests under the `./http` directory via _PhpStorm_'s built-in HTTP client.

+Note!
+You can stop the container by running `make down` from outside the containers.

 ## API

 ### API documentation